Prep time: 15 minutes

 ¼ teaspoon Sea Salt

-Line muffin baking pan with paper or foil liners.
-(If you are using paper liner we suggest applying a drop of olive oil to the paper liner to avoid batter sticking).
+Line muffin baking pan with paper or foil liners (If you are using paper liner we suggest applying a drop of olive oil and coat the paper liner to avoid batter sticking).

-In a medium bowl add the Gluten Free Flour, Baking Powder, Sea Salt, and 1 Tablespoon of the Pumpkin Spice, mix well.
-Add Almond Milk, Olive Oil, Egg Replacer, Vanilla Extract, and Brown Sugar, mix well.
+In a medium bowl add the Gluten Free Flour, Baking Powder, Sea Salt, and Raw Sugar, mix well.
+Add the 2 Egg Replacer, Vegan Butter, Vanilla Extract, Butter Milk and Almond Milk, mix well.

 Lettuce Discuss… Health Benefits!